McDonough School of Business

 Jeff Reid

-Professor of the Practice and Director, Georgetown University Entrepreneurship Initiative
+Professor of the Practice, Georgetown University Entrepreneurship

 Founding Director, Georgetown Entrepreneurship Initiative